jun-yan/ids/notes/docs/Pandas_Dataset_Operations.md

 create_df(['red', 'green', 'blue'], range(3))
 ```

-`pd.concat()` can be used for simple concatenation of Series and DataFrames, it defaults to row-wise but can be specified to take place along any axis
+`pd.concat()` can be used for simple concatenation of Series and DataFrames, it defaults to row-wise but can be specified to take place along any axis.

+Here is an example of row-wise concatination.

 ```{code-cell} ipython3
 series1 = pd.Series(["red", "green", "blue"], [1, 2, 3])